 A Summary Of The Investment Options

 The Portuguese Golden Visa Program is anything but lacking in diversity, as we’ve explored in this article.
-As a quick summary, you can go the Real Estate route if you want to live or retire in Portugal or if you are looking for traditional investment.
+As a quick summary, you can go the Real Estate route if you want to live or retire in Portugal or if you are looking for a traditional investment.
 If you’re looking for a high-risk, high-risk reward option, then funds are the way to go.

 The 1M transfer capital option is the way to go if your main priority is convenience.
-If creating jobs is your niche, you can start your company or invest in an already existing one.
+If creating jobs in your niche, you can start your company or invest in an already existing one.
 Alternatively, you can go for the donation to Arts and Culture if you’re a lover of arts and would like to see more of it.